w3f/polkadot-wiki/docs/general/ledger.md

 ## Requirements

-Here is a list of what you will need before using Polkadot with Ledger:
+Here is a list of what you will need before using
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} with Ledger:

-- A Ledger Nano X or Nano S plus (recommended for Polkadot Ledger App space requirements).
+- A Ledger Nano X or Nano S plus (recommended for
+  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Ledger App space requirements).
 The Ledger Nano S has limited memory and is no longer produced.
-- The latest firmware of the Polkadot Ledger App installed (always check for updates in Ledger Live under the "Manager" tab, you will need to allow access with your nano).
+- The latest firmware of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Ledger App installed (always check for updates in Ledger Live under the "Manager" tab, you will need to allow access with your nano).
 - Ledger Live is installed and at version 2.1 or newer (see settings -> about to find out if you're up to date).
 - A Chromium-based web browser is installed that you can use to access the